Rakiraki District

 Rakiraki ([rakiraki]) is a district in Fiji's Ra Province.
-It is located between Tavua and Korovou when travelling along the Kings Road, on the northern coast of Viti Levu, Fiji's largest island.
+It is located between Tavua and Korovou when travelling along Kings Road, on the northern coast of Viti Levu, Fiji's largest island.
+From Nadi International Airport, Rakiraki is approximately 130km away and typically a two and a half hour drive away.

 At the 1996 census, the Rakiraki district had a population of 29,137, with 15,325 in the smaller Rakiraki sub-district.
 Of these, 3361 lived in Vaileka, Rakiraki's principal urban centre.
-The Fiji Times reported on 4 October 2006 that Uraia Waqa, Chairman of the Rakiraki Local Government Authority, had called for Vaileka to be officially incorporated as a Town in order to attract government investment.
-Local Government and Urban Development Minister Chaitanya Lakshman was reported to be sympathetic to the proposal.
-The main township is Rakiraki town locally known as Vaileka.
+At the 2007 census, Vaileka (Rakiraki's principle urban centre) had recorded an increase to 4952 residents.